Are you considering the idea of getting a website or blog built for your small business?

 (Website Planning Process)

-(Creating your content or blog publishing schedule)
+(Create your blog or content publishing schedule)

 Useful Tips For New Website Owners:

-Tip #1 – Publish Consistently
+Tip #1 – Be Consistent

 Remind yourself when you sit down to write your content that you are investing in your business.

-Tip #2: Content Scheduling Tools
+Tip #2: Use Content Scheduling Tools